No, you shouldn’t put microwave popcorn in an air fryer, as the results will be disappointing.

 Are There Other Ways to Cook Microwave Popcorn?

-Make sure that the pot is at room temperature, and cut your microwave popcorn bag open.
+Ensure the pot is at room temperature, and cut your microwave popcorn bag open.
 You should squeeze all of the kernels, seasonings, and butter out, and you can add butter or other ingredients if you want to.

-You can place the pot on the burner and turn it onto medium to high heat.
+Place the pot on the burner and turn it to a medium to high heat.
 Cover it, and shake the pot every 15 seconds to prevent the popcorn from burning.
-It will start popping in 30 to 45 seconds, and you will need to listen and smell it to determine when it is finished.
-Once it is, remove it from the heat and take the lid off.
-Pour it into a bowl, and add extra seasoning if you want to.
+It will start popping in 30 to 45 seconds, and you must listen and smell it to determine when it is finished.

 Difference Between Popcorn Kernels and Microwave Popcorn

-The best popcorn is low in calories and fat, and it also provides the dietary fiber that you need.
-Microwave popcorn is different because they make it for convenience and flavor.
 The healthiest popcorn is air-popped, and all of the nutrients and calories come directly from the kernels.
-The few carbs in them come from dietary fiber, and more than 70% of the fat is unsaturated.
+The few carbs come from dietary fiber, and more than 70% of the fat is unsaturated.

 The nutritional composition of microwave popcorn varies, depending on how it is made.
 Generally speaking, microwave popcorn has more carbs, more sodium, and less fiber than plain popcorn kernels.